 Head to our support documentation for more details on how to manage the security settings of a Microsoft 365 group or team.

-Set up sensitivity labels to automatically control your teams’ security settings
+Set up group sensitivity labels to automatically control security settings at the team-level

 Ok, we know what you’re thinking: ‘Micromanaging the security settings of each team is convenient, but what if I have a ton of teams?
 Sounds time consuming!’